 Functions added to the IE version – bookmarks, custom buttons, and the “send to” function for email and IM and Blogger – were incorporated into the Firefox version.
 And a unique Firefox feature, the ability to open Google Docs & Spreadsheets documents in the browser.
 The toolbar is made available in 26 languages.

 April 17, 2007 — Searching without a query

-A recommendations button is added to the Google toolbar, looking like a pair of dice.
-These recommendations are based upon Google’s Search History (Web history).
+A recommendation button is added to the Google toolbar, looking like a pair of dice.
+These recommendations are based on Google’s Search History (Web history).

 Patents and patent applications

-Google has a number of granted patents and pending patent applications that appear to describe a number of features of the Google toolbar.
+Google has many granted patents and pending patent applications that appear to describe several features of the Google toolbar.
 These were the ones that I was able to find: